mattheww/gomill/gomill_docs/results.rst

 :setting:`move_limit`), a count will be shown for each matchup. :ref:`void games` are not shown in these reports.

-.. todo:: say anything about player codes and matchup codes?
-And describe_engine.
+.. todo:: say something about matchup ids/names?
+Also describe_engine.
 Possibly a ^^^-level heading for player descriptions.